• Skip to primary navigation

 What can you use apple peelings for?

 There are lots of ways to use them!
-Here are a few ideas.
+Add them to make tea, smoothies, salads, or in infused water.

 Can dogs eat apple chips?